paraker/kubernetes_2020/ckad/6_pod_design.md

 kubectl set image deployment/rolling-deployment nginx=nginx:1.7.9 --record
 deployment.apps/rolling-deployment image updated
 ```

+## get status of rollout
+You can get the status of the rollout by executing `kubectl get rollout status deployment/${deployment_name}`

 ## history of update revisions
 We can check revisions with `kubectl rollout history`.<br>